Trojans keep fighting in loss to Andalusia - The Troy Messenger

 CHHS never quit, with Adams passing to Coleman for an 18-yard touchdown, and Adams ran to his left for the two-point conversion and the 58-28 final score.

+Adams ended the night with 382 yards in passing offense and two touchdowns.

 With the win Andalusia improves to 3-2 on the year.
-Charles Henderson dropps to 0-4.
+Charles Henderson drops to 0-4.

 Charles Henderson will be on the road this upcoming Thursday night when they travel to Williamson of Mobile.